Dental Implants 08/10/2025

 Bone Grafting

-Bone grafting is a surgical procedure where healthy bone tissue is taken from another area of your body and transplanted to the jaw.
+Bone grafting is a surgical procedure where healthy bone tissue is taken from an artificial source, an animal source, a donor, or another area of your body and transplanted to the jaw.
 This can help to increase bone density and improve your chances of success with dental implants.
-You can also have cadaver bone, artificial bone, or bone from an animal placed in your jaw to increase the density.
+Alongside bone from your own body (usually the hip), you can also have cadaver bone, artificial bone, or bone from an animal placed in your jaw to increase the density.
+Completing this treatment immediately after a tooth extraction can help to reduce the risk of a loss of bone density.

 Sinus Lift